Skincare Products : Exfoliant

 How to apply it

 Before using a face mask, cleanse your face and remove all traces of makeup.
 Apply the mask following the instructions on the packaging, and leave it on for the recommended time.
-Remove or rinse off the mask with warm water and pat your skin dry with a clean towel.
-Follow up with a toner and a moisturizer to lock in the treatment’s benefits.
+Remove or rinse off the mask with warm water and pat your Skin dry with a clean towel.
+Follow up with a toner and moisturizer to lock in the treatment’s benefits.